PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 ### Students are enrolled

 **Student enrollment** is usually managed automatically through a group enrollment linked to SITS.
-Check this is set up correctly following the steps in [Release to students guidance in Preparing module sites](../ultra/prepare-site.md/#release-to-students).
+Check this is set up correctly following the steps in the [student access guidance in Prepare sites for teaching](../ultra/prepare-site.md#student-access).

 ### The site is open to students